Updated: Jul 14, 2019

-It pains me a little to write this post because I’ve been emphatic about the powerful impact to your health of making sweeping changes to your diet.
-I believe in it!
+It pains me a little to write this because I’ve been emphatic about the powerful impact to your health of making sweeping changes to your diet.
+I have experienced it, my clients have experience, and I believe in it!

 Here’s what I like about an elimination or “bridge” (as I like to call them) diet: